 Here are 4 key strategies:

 It’s important to assess and continuously monitor your vendors’ security posture in order to unveil assets and any possible cyber gaps.
-A thorough attack surface analysis should examine at least three layers:
+Comprehensive third-party risk management includes a thorough attack surface analysis that should examine at least three layers:

-- Applications: Parameters involving Web applications, domain hijacking and more
+- Applications: Parameters involving web applications, CMS, domain attacks, etc.

-- Human: Parameters involving social posture, presence of dedicated security team and more
+- Human: Parameters involving social posture, employees’ attack surface, presence of a dedicated security team, etc.

 Certain vendor security issues can indicate that there might be a problem with your vendor.
 They might include, for example, outdated technologies, untrusted certificates, mail server misconfigurations, lack of security controls and botnet traffic emanating from compromised machines.
 All of these are signs that something might be amiss with your vendor and that you should investigate the matter more thoroughly.

-Want to learn more about how Panorays helps you assess and monitor your vendors?
-Schedule a demo today.
+Want to learn more about how Panorays can help your organization manage third-party risks?
+Get a demo today.